Code-Institute-Submissions/fergalquinn77-project3/README.md

 ## User story testing

-* `As a User, I want the game to have varying difficulty`:
+* `As a User, I want the game that I can set the difficulty`:
-    *  After the User inputs his/her name, The option to choose `highest number` will appear to provide a personalised level of difficulty.
-Outcome: `Fulfilled.`
+    *  On starting the game, the user is asked to provide a grid size with the note that `You get the choose the grid size - the higher, the more difficult.`.
-* `As a User, I want to easily understand the main purpose of the game`:
+* `As a User, I want the option to see how how many bombs I've left and how many ships are sunk`:
-    * Once the User has entered his/her name, and made a choice of difficulty, there will be a paragraph on what the game entails.
-Outcome: `Fulfilled.`
-* `As a User, I want a choice of games`:
-    * I have provided two games that run consecutively,
-        First: User to guess the AI number
-        Second: AI to guess User number.
-Outcome: `Fulfilled.`
+    * The user is displayed with the following message at the start of game - `You have 50 and have sunk 0 ships so far`.
+The message is updated after each bomb is used
-* `As a User, I want to be able to see how many lives I have left`:
+* `As a User, I want to see how I performed compared to other users`:
-    * After each guess from the User, the terminal will print how many lives (guesses) the User has remaining, counting down from five.
-Outcome: `Fulfilled.`
+    * At the end of the game, the user scores is calculated using the following formula - score = number of ships sunk x grid size.
+This adjusts the users score for difficulty
+    * The users score is then compared to all previous users and they are informed whether they got the top score or not
 * `As a User, I want the option to play again`:
     * I have provided an option at the end of the game that asks `Do you want to restart the game?
 [Y/N]`